The Code Council Pulse

 Why Test Via PRONTO?

-Take your ICC Certification exam from any secure location with highspeed internet access.
+Take your ICC Certification exam from any secure location with highspeed internet access or at one of over 500+ test centers.

 PRONTO has advanced exam security features, so you can be confident in the integrity of the testing process and exam results.

-Plan your exam for the day and time most convenient for you—PRONTO is available 24/7.
+Plan your exam for the day and time most convenient for you—remote proctoring is available 24/7 and in-person testing is available based on test center availability.

 Eliminate the waiting period and know your results immediately upon exam completion.